 Three hours lecture per week.
 This course is designed to increase students' knowledge and usage of verb tenses, sentence structure, and other basic grammatical topics.
 It will develop grammatical accuracy in listening, speaking, reading and writing.
-(Non-degree credit)

-ESL 029 F Idiomatic Expressions for Students of ESL (2) Credit/no credit only.
+ESL 029 F Idiomatic Expressions for Students of ESL (2)

 Two lecture hours per week.
 This course provides instruction in common American English idioms, phrasal verbs, slang and taboo terminology, proverbs, and other fixed expressions.
 Additional topics include context clues, dictionary use, relaxed speech, and cultural aspects of idiomatic expressions.
 The course is designed for high beginning to intermediate students of English as a second language (ESL).
-(Non-degree credit)